|Funding Program:||Roads of Strategic Importance

 The Australian Government is contributing $17.2 million to the project, or 80 per cent, with the Queensland Government contributing 20 per cent or $4.3 million.

-Construction is due to commence in Late 2021 and finish in mid 2022.
+Construction commenced in late 2021 and will finish in late 2022.

 Disclaimer: The material contained in this site is made available